zattoo/auto-reviewers/README.md

 ### `ignore_files`

-`multiLine string`
+`multi-line string`

 Optional. list of files which the action should ignore when assigning reviewers, If no other changed files except ignore ones, the action will assign root level owners

 ### `labels_map`

-`key-value pair object`
+`JSON string`

-Optional. a key-value object, where keys are `labels` and values are a glob of a `path` in the code.
-If specific label added to a Pull-request, the action will assign reviewers according to the map
+Optional.
+Record, with `label` keys and glob path values.
+If a specified label is added to a PR, the action will assign reviewers according to the map.

 ## Usage